KARKAVELRAJA/CLASSIFICATION-ALGORITHMS-IN-MACHINE-LEARNING/README.md

 ### DETECTING THE BREAST CANCER USING THE CLASSIFICATION ALGORITHMS IN MACHINE LEARNING

 - In this project, at first the dataset is loaded and pre-processing steps are carried out
-- Then, by using DIFFERENT CLASSIFICATION ALGORITHMS IN MACHINE LEARNING the pre-processed data are trained and the Accuracy Score is calculated
+- Then, by using DIFFERENT CLASSIFICATION ALGORITHMS IN MACHINE LEARNING the pre-processed data are Trained and the Accuracy Score is calculated
-- Finally, Based on the Accuracy Score of Different Classification Model, the Model with MAXIMUM ACCURACY SCORE is selected for training and testing this dataset to get Maximum precision
+- Finally, Based on the Accuracy Score of Different Classification Models, the Model with MAXIMUM ACCURACY SCORE is selected for training and testing this dataset to get Maximum Precision

 -----